-In 2017, the average time for the first fire apparatus to respond to all calls for service was three minutes forty-four seconds.
-In addition, the total number of hours spent on calls in 2017 was 373 hours; this is down 1/2 percent from 2016.
-The average time spent on an individual call in 2017 was 55 minutes.
+In 2018, the average time for the first fire apparatus to respond to all calls for service was three minutes forty-seven seconds.
+In addition, the total number of hours spent on calls in 2018 was 444 hours.
+The average time spent on an individual call in 2018 was 59 minutes.
 The Fire Department is always striving to improve as we provide service to our community.
 The Fire Department's aim is to improve our service level and ensure that our responses meet the needs of the community.
 This is accomplished by reviewing current operations, our training needs, operational planning, confirming automatic mutual aid and continued development of our combination department.

 Assisting our neighboring communities is an important aspect of the Fire Department.
 As we have seen, no Fire Department has all of the necessary resources to handle many of our calls for service.
 Through Automatic Aid and Mutual Aid, we are able to help and receive help from our neighbors to meet their mission and ours.
-Last year our Firefighters were dispatched 7 times for automatic aid and 14 times for mutual aid with neighboring departments.
-The Fire Department received help from neighboring departments 27 times for automatic aid and 4 times for mutual aid.
+Last year our Firefighters were dispatched 5 times for automatic aid and 16 times for mutual aid with neighboring departments.
+The Fire Department received help from neighboring departments 19 times for automatic aid and 6 times for mutual aid.

 The one question that is often asked is, what is your busiest day and are you more busy in the winter time?
 The short answer is the Fire Department is always busy.
 Typically we have a call for service every day.
-Our current average call volume is 33.75 calls per month.
-This is a 10 percent increase from a year ago.
-The following charts will give you a glimpse of the busiest days for 2017, a 10 year comparison by day of the week a 10 year average of calls by month, and finally our calls buy time of day and a 10 year average.
+Our current average call volume is 37.58 calls per month.
+This is a 11 percent increase from a year ago.
+The following charts will give you a glimpse of the busiest days for 2018, a 10 year comparison by day of the week and finally our calls buy time of day and a 10 year average.